Ben&Ben Concert Canceled Due to COVID-19 Surge

 Key Takeaways

-With the Ben&Ben concert canceled, this is the latest example of an event affected by the global pandemic.
-Due to a spike in COVID-19 cases, concerts, musical performances, and sporting events in arenas are currently not allowed in the Philippines.
-The World Health Organization consistently encourages the public to follow health measures to guard against the spread of the coronavirus.
+With the Ben&Ben concert canceled, this was one example of an event affected by the global pandemic.
+Due to the spike in COVID-19 cases in early 2022, concerts, musical performances, and sporting events in arenas were not allowed then in the Philippines.
+The World Health Organization consistently encourages the public to continue follow health measures to guard against further spread of the coronavirus.

-Until positive cases go down, concerts and sporting events will not likely be allowed again in large venues.
+As positive cases continue to go down, concerts and sporting events will likely be readily allowed in large and larger venues.

 For more on Coronavirus, click here.